openstack/neutron/doc/source/contributor/policies/gate-failure-triage.rst

    forget to put a snippet of the trace into the new launchpad bug.
 If the log file for a particular job doesn't contain any trace, pick the one from testr_results.html.gz.
-5. Create an `Elastic Recheck Query <http://docs.openstack.org/developer/neutron/policies/gate-failure-triage.html#filing-an-elastic-recheck-query>`_
+5. Create an :ref:`Elastic Recheck Query <elastic-recheck-query>`

 Root Causing a Gate Failure
 ---------------------------
 Time-based identification, i.e. find the naughty patch by log scavenging.

+.. _elastic-recheck-query:

 Filing An Elastic Recheck Query
 -------------------------------